We’ve upgraded some of the main roads and intersections in Greerton Village to make it safer for everyone who uses this

 A lot of work went into developing and reviewing options to help improve Greerton village roads for everyone – people walking, on bikes, on mobility scooters and in cars.

 We engaged with the community in July 2017.
 A display was up at the Greerton Library for a week with all the information about the preferred options, we directly mailed local residents with a brochure and we hosted two drop-in sessions with Tauranga City Council and NZTA staff at the Greerton Library.
 We shared the option that we believe is the best to deliver all of the desired outcomes, and provided feedback forms.

-Construction started in March 2018 and is due for completion near or around the end of November.
+Construction started in March 2018 and was due for completion around the end of November.
 Due to bad weather the project has been delayed a little and completion date should be mid to late December.

 - The median island on Chadwick Rd should be completed this week including the turfing and landscaping.